News: October 2024...

-This web site contains, hopefully, some interesting stuff on my electronic music and my unique equipment designs.
+This web site contains, hopefully, some interesting information on my electronic music and my unique self designed and and built equipment that I’ve used to create it.

 Over the years I have both gigged and recorded with this home designed and built equipment.
 It has greatly helped me create my own brand of electronic music.
 I’ve composed and recorded 15 albums, some of which have been released by independent labels on cassette and vinyl.
 They are now all available on my own label from this site as CDs or high quality FLAC & MP3 downloads.

 Out of Control” was a unique electronic duo I jointly formed in the late nineteen seventies with guitarist/song writer Phil Clogg.
-I used a Synertek “Sym1”, one of the first microprocessor boards available in the UK to drive my extended modular synthesiser, for live performances as an interactive ‘electronic third member’.
-OOC story here.
+I used a 1MHz Synertek “Sym1”, one of the first 8 bit microprocessor boards available in the UK to drive my extended modular synthesiser for live performances as an interactive ‘electronic third member’.
+The band OOC story here.

-Also in the eighties I pioneered physical modelling of several musical instruments unusually in the analogue domain by designing some unique voltage controlled analogue delay line modules to add to my home-built modular analogue synthesiser.
+Also later in the eighties I pioneered the basic physical modelling of several musical instruments in the analogue domain by designing some unique voltage controlled analogue delay line modules to add to my home-built modular analogue synthesiser.
 In the day the only work done in this area previously was by academics using their institution’s ‘exotic and expensive’ (for the time) main frame computers.
 Considering an analogue synthesiser is essentially an analogue computer I thought some basic modelling could be achieved cheaply and in a reasonable time with the addition of these special modules.
-Some say analogue still sounds the best so for a digital/analogue sound comparison, So I’ve digitally recreated my early physical models as closely as possible digitally in Native Instruments Reaktor.
+Some say analogue still sounds the best so for a digital/analogue sound comparison along with examples of my early analogue models, I’ve digitally recreated them as closely as possible using Native Instruments Reaktor 4.
 Details and many sound clips of both approaches can be found in the acoustic modelling section on the above navigation bar so you can make your own mind up.
+The patches are available at the bottom of this page, if you would like to try them out and have Reaktor

 I hope you find something of interest here musically, technically or even historically.